Christina Warinner

 Christina Warinner is an American anthropologist best known for her research on the evolution of ancient microbiomes.
-She is an Assistant Professor of Anthropology at Harvard University and the Sally Starling Seaver Assistant Professor at the Radcliffe Institute.
+She is an assistant professor of Anthropology at Harvard University and the Sally Starling Seaver Assistant Professor at the Radcliffe Institute.
 Warinner is also a Research group leader at the Max Planck Institute for the Science of Human History in Jena, Germany.

 Biography

 Christina Warinner obtained a PhD from Harvard University in 2010.
 From 2010 – 2012, Warinner completed postdoctoral training at the University of Zurich's Centre for Evolutionary Medicine.
 Warinner's research explored the relationship between disease, diet and the environment by analyzing DNA extracted from ancient dental plaque.

-Warinner furthered her postdoctoral studies at the University of Oklahoma from 2012 to 2014, and she continued there as an Assistant Professor of Anthropology and a Presidential Research Professor from 2014-2019.
+Warinner furthered her postdoctoral studies at the University of Oklahoma from 2012 to 2014, and she continued there as an assistant professor of Anthropology and a Presidential Research Professor from 2014 to 2019.
 "A top priority in Warinner's laboratory is to compile DNA and protein inventories from dental calculus (calcified dental plaque) found in skeletal collections from museums and archaeological sites from around the world with the goal of discovering how human health and diet have changed throughout history."

 Since 2016, Warinner has led a research team in the archaeogenetics department at Max Planck Institute for the Science of Human History in Jena, Germany.
 Warinner's research focuses on ancestral human microbiomes.
 Recent projects include "Dairying and Dietary Adaptive Evolution in Prehistory", "Evolution and Ecology of the Human Gut Microbiome" and "Evolution and Ecology of the Human Oral Microbiome".
 Research she led found the exotic mineral Lapis Lazuli in the plaque of a female skeleton found in a cemetery in Dalheim in Germany.
 A 2017 report detailed that the plaque dating from 1100 AD contained fragments of this bright blue paint pigment indicates that women as well as men were involved in creating illuminated manuscripts.
 It is presumed that the woman used her lips to shape her brush as she worked painting bright blue.

 Warinner was named a TED fellow in 2012 and a US National Academy of Sciences Kavli Fellow in 2014.
 She gave a TED talk in February 2012 on the evolution of infectious disease and diet in humans.
 In January 2013 Warinner gave a TEDx talk titled "Debunking the Paleo Diet".

 Warinner joined the anthropology department at Harvard University in 2019 and the Sally Starling Seaver Assistant Professor at the Radcliffe Institute.
 Warinner is also a Research group leader at the Max Planck Institute for the Science of Human History in Jena, Germany.